What is an Invoice? | The Ultimate Guide to Invoicing

 The name, address, and contact details of the individual or company issuing the invoice

-The name and invoice address of the person or company being invoiced
+The name and invoice address of the person or organisation being invoiced

 The date the invoice was issued

-The amount of money owed, detailing any applicable taxes and any pre-agreed discounts, plus the overall total due
+The amount of money owed, detailing the VAT sum, if applicable, or any pre-agreed discounts, plus the overall total due

 The invoice due date (deadline for payment to be made)